Terms and Conditions

 In the event of force majeure with a duration shorter than three months, contractor will be entitled to suspend the fulfilment of its work.
 If the situation of force majeure lasts longer than three months, contractor will be discharged of the obligations that derive from the contract, all without prejudice to the right to payment by the client.
 Force majeure will mean in any case, but is not limited to: (civil) war, vandalism, terrorism,

-unrest, sabotage, severe weather, water damage, frost, freezing, strike, disruptions in traffic, (motor) malfunctions in the escort vehicle, emergency measures taken by road managers, illness of the transport escort, all other unforeseen circumstances that are not reasonably at the expense of the contractor.
+unrest, sabotage, severe weather, water damage, frost, freezing, strike, disruptions in traffic, (motor) malfunctions in the pilot vehicle, emergency measures taken by road managers, illness of the transport pilot, all other unforeseen circumstances that are not reasonably at the expense of the contractor.

 Article 8: Payment conditions